 Federal Deposit Insurance Corporation (FDIC)

-SIPC and Baird’s insurance policy in excess of SIPC limits do not provide protection for bank deposits in the event of a bank failure.
+Please note that SIPC and Baird’s insurance policy in excess of SIPC limits do not provide protection for bank deposits in the event of a bank failure.